 0 Comments

 Pam Tice is a member of the Bloomingdale Neighborhood History Group The opening of the Votes for Women Grocery Store at 2540 Broadway at West 95th Street in February 1913 made news across the country.
 The store was a project of Sophia Kremer of 233 West 83rd Street, a Hungarian immigrant and the wife of Dr. Geza Kremer.
 The profits from the store were to be used for suffrage work in the “upper part” of the city.
 Sophia Kremer was just one of several suffragists who lived on the Upper West Side.
 Their determination to pursue the right to vote resonates today as women struggle to gain and regain rights.
 The campaign for women’s suffrage re-ignited during the Progressive Era.
 Women in neighborhoods all over the city took up the cause, launching a new movement after the deaths of both Elizabeth Cady Stanton and Susan B. Anthony in 1902.
 Stanton is commemorated today in the renaming of the building at 250 West 94th Street where she lived with her daughter, Harriet Stanton Blasch, who herself was an important suffragist.
 After failing in 1915, the New York suffragists reached success in 1917 in passing an amendment to the New York State Constitution granting women full suffrage.
 This was a first for an eastern state and helped lead the way to the passage of the 19th Amendment to the U.S. Constitution in 1919.
-The Votes for Women Grocery Store and Other Tales of Upper West Side Suffragists
+By Pam Tice, Bloomingdale Neighborhood History Group Planning Committee

 In the 1890s, a bicycling craze swept America as men and women purchased bicycles and took to the roads.
 The safety bicycle, a machine much like the one we have today with equal-size wheels and inflated tires, fueled the craze as the model became widely available by the mid-1880s.
 Bicycles cost from $45 to $75, making the craze very much a middle-class phenomenon.
 In our Bloomingdale neighborhood, with its paved roadways and two parks, the bicycle craze became part of street life.
 Central Park West and Eighth Avenue was paved up to 135th Street by 1898, although riders found the darkened street under the El (above 110th Street) hard to maneuver.
 Central Park became popular for bicycling by the mid-1880s after Park rules allowed cyclists to ride on the drives, already busy with carriages and horses.
 The Boulevard, later named Broadway, was a popular bicycling route, from Columbus Circle up to Grant’s Tomb and the Claremont Inn.
 Certain parts of the new Riverside Drive also attracted wheelmen and wheelwomen, as the bicyclists were called.
 In the spring of 1896, traffic counters noted more than 14,000 bicyclists over a sixteen-hour period. by Pam Tice, Bloomingdale History Group Planning Committee